Keep being updated with phanganist.com by following our Facebook page.

 Now all of humanity will have to find a way to come back from this and fly by plane in a safe way and travel again to many countries.

 The corona virus destroyed the flying industry.
 In the beginning of January there were more than 113,000 flights a day around the world.
+On the same day of the week in April it was less than 27,000.
+This 27,000 includes emergency equipment and cargo as well as passengers.

 It's being estimated in July if everything goes according to plan that business people will slowly start to travel for their work.
 Around September and October we will see another group/type of traveler that joins, maybe some tourists.